Fleet Circular walk

 There are four pubs on or close to the walk route, but the best ones are not well placed.
 If you start late and are prepared to stop for lunch after just 4¼ km, The Foresters (01252-616503) serves relatively expensive ‘modern British’ food all day; it is more of a restaurant than a pub, however, with table service.
-A little further on a short detour would take you to The Tweseldown (01252-266657) on the main road by the racecourse, which serves standard pub food all day.
+After a further 1¼ km a short detour would take you to The Tweseldown (01252-266657) on the main road by the old racecourse, which serves standard pub food all day.

-The pub closest to the walk's midway point is in the quiet village of Ewshot, after 8¾ km: The Windmill (01252-850439) has a large beer garden and serves simple home-cooked food.
-However, the pub is closed Mon–Wed lunchtimes and it would be advisable to call ahead to check that it is serving food at other times.
+The pub closest to the walk's midway point is in the quiet village of Ewshot, after 8¾ km.
+However, The Windmill (01252-850439) currently has very limited opening hours (lunchtime on weekends only) and it would be advisable to call ahead to check that it is serving food.

 If you can hold out for another 5 km the last pub on the route is worth the wait: the Fox & Hounds (01252-663686) is in an idyllic location alongside the canal and serves very good and reasonably-priced food until 2pm weekdays, all afternoon at weekends.

 If you have had an early lunch stop the Fox & Hounds (see above) is well placed for a mid-afternoon refreshment stop.
 At the end of the walk there are few places near Fleet station, which is some way from the town centre.
 A small Café Destino in the station concourse should be open on weekdays, but is likely to be closed by the time you get there on a weekend.
 The most convenient place nearby is The Station (01252-614839), an Ember Inns pub just across the main road which is open all day.

 For a more characterful experience a ten-minute walk along the A3013 to the north of the station would bring you to the Heron on the Lake (01252-812522), a ‘nautical inspired pub’ with a waterside terrace overlooking the small northern part of Fleet Pond; sadly, there is no equivalent place closer to the walk route on the main part of the pond.